MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Keep top rows option inside the table contextual menu](media/query-folding-basics/full-folding-keep-top-rows.png)

-Inside the *Keep top rows* dialog, you enter the value twenty and then click the OK button.
+Inside the *Keep top rows* dialog, you enter the value ten and then click the OK button.

 ![Keep top rows dialog with the value of ten entered as the input value to only keep the top ten rows of the table](media/query-folding-basics/full-folding-keep-top-rows-dialog.png)